sophismay/disteventsys/README.md

 # disteventsys #

 ## Synopsis ##
-A Distributed Event System for complex event processing with an SQL-like DSL for querying events.
+An event system for complex event processing with an SQL-like DSL for querying events.
 Tech used are Akka and Esper Correlation Engine.

 ## Usage Example ##
 ```<scala>